FluxML/Flux.jl/docs/src/ecosystem.md

 - [FluxTraining.jl](https://github.com/FluxML/FluxTraining.jl) is a package for using and writing powerful, extensible training loops for deep learning models.
 It supports callbacks for many common use cases like hyperparameter scheduling, metrics tracking and logging, checkpointing, early stopping, and more.
 It powers training in FastAI.jl
 ## Computer vision

-- [ObjectDetector.jl](https://github.com/r3tex/ObjectDetector.jl) provides ready-to-go image analysis via YOLO.
+- [ObjectDetector.jl](https://github.com/r3tex/ObjectDetector.jl) provides ready-to-go object detection via YOLO.
 - [Metalhead.jl](https://github.com/FluxML/Metalhead.jl) includes many state-of-the-art computer vision models which can easily be used for transfer learning.
 - [UNet.jl](https://github.com/DhairyaLGandhi/UNet.jl) is a generic UNet implementation.